refinedev/refine/documentation/docs/api-reference/general-concepts.md

 `meta` is a special property that can be used to pass additional information to data provider methods for the following purposes:

--   Customize the data provider methods to handle specific use cases.
+-   Customizing the data provider methods for specific use cases.
--   Generate GraphQL queries using plain JavaScript Objects (JSON).
+-   Generating GraphQL queries using plain JavaScript Objects (JSON).
--   Hooks related to routing also use `meta` to fill additional parameters in the target routes.
+-   Filling additional parameters in target routes when occurs redirection.

 ### Pass global `meta` specific to a resource

-You can define a global `meta` specific to a resource.
-This `meta` will be passed to all the data provider methods whenever the resource is matched.
+You can define a global `meta` specific to a resource, which will be passed to all the data provider methods whenever the resource is matched.

 For instance, to pass the `role` property to all data provider methods for the `posts` resource, use the following code: